Pocket shark

 The pocket shark (Mollisquama parini) is a species of kitefin shark in the family Dalatiidae.
 The species is found in deep water off Chile in the southeastern Pacific Ocean.
 It was the only member of the genus Mollisquama, until another species, M. mississippiensis, was discovered in the Gulf of Mexico.
 Both species are distinguished from other sharks by two pockets next to the front fins.
 The pockets are large, measuring about 4% of the shark's body length.
 Some researchers hypothesize that the pockets may excrete some kind of glowing fluid or pheromones.

 Etymology

-The specific name, parini, is in honor of Russian ichthyologist Nikolai Vasilevich Parin (born 1932).
+The specific name, parini, is in honor of Russian ichthyologist Nikolai Vasilyevich Parin (born 1932).

 Distribution and habitat

 The first specimen of M. parini was found off the coast of Chile in the Nazca Submarine Ridge.
 This specimen was an adolescent female with a total length of 40 cm, taken at a depth of 330 m, in 1979.
 This initially suggested that the species was distributed throughout the Pacific Ocean.
 In February 2010, a similar specimen with a total length of 14 cm was caught 305 km off the coast of Louisiana, in the Gulf of Mexico.
 This second specimen was determined to be a new species which was described and named as M. mississippiensis.
 It is now believed that the genus Mollisquama is more widely dispersed than previously hypothesized.